SafeHouse Chicago Resturant

 Arrival: SafeHouse wants you to have a true “spy” experience from arrival to finish.
 You will need to make reservations in advance, especially on a weekend, this can be done online or over the phone.
 I suggest calling, there were no spots available for the time I wanted online, however, there was availability when I called over the phone.

-Food: A classic American mix.
+A classic American mix.
 To be honest you go here mostly for the atmosphere but I hear the burgers are amazing.
 They advertise that they were voted the Best Burger in Chicago, I wish I would have tried one!
-But we were specifically here to seek out the Bond Brunch, which is only served on Saturdays and Sundays from 11am-2pm, it was only their second weekend featuring this menu.
+But we were specifically here to seek out the Bond Brunch, which is only served on Saturdays and Sundays from 11 am-2 pm, it was only their second weekend featuring this menu.

 I decided to pass on the Fubar Griddle (a breakfast burger nestled on a donut bun) and go straight for the Classified Breakfast.
 The Classified is a combination of scrambled eggs, bacon, layered funnel cake, and a side of their special diced potatoes.
 My boyfriend had the B-1 Bomber which was a unique brunch item that included buttermilk fried chicken, layered funnel cake, and side of diced potatoes and sliced pickles.
 The food was good but not mind-blowing.
 The Cheese Curds we also ordered were a different story.
 These were the best cheese curds I’ve ever consumed and I even used to live in Wisconsin!
 They are an appetizer but the portion size is hearty, I could have ordered these as a meal and been one happy gal.
 Lunch and dinner items include everything from sandwiches and salads to prime rib and salmon.

-Price: $10-25.
-You are getting some huge portions with these prices.
+$10-25.
+And they are huge portions!
 The brunch runs between $10-$17 an entree and also features a Bottomless Mimosas special for $15.
 Their lunch and dinner menu average around $15 an entree.
 They do feature a Children’s Menu with all items at a hefty $12.25 each, you might find it more affordable to split a regular entree between kids.
-Their happy hour runs Monday-Thursday from 4-6pm with specific drinks and bites on special between $4-6.
-As a super cool bonus they honor veterans, service personnel, and active military on a regular basis (not just Veterans Day) – with a 25% discount!
+Their happy hour runs Monday-Thursday from 4-6 pm with specific drinks and bites on special between $4-6.
+As a super cool bonus, they honor veterans, service personnel, and active military on a regular basis (not just Veterans Day) – with a 25% discount!